wsttiger/cudaqx/docs/sphinx/api/qec/nv_qldpc_decoder_api.rst

         - `osd_batch_size` (int): Number of syndromes that will be decoded in parallel for OSD (defaults to the number of concurrent threads supported by the hardware)
+        - `iter_per_check` (int): Number of iterations between BP convergence checks (defaults to 1, and max is `max_iterations`).
+Introduced in 0.4.0.
+        - `clip_value` (float): Value to clip the BP messages to.
+Should be a non-negative value (defaults to 0.0, which disables clipping).
+Introduced in 0.4.0.
+        - `bp_method` (int): The BP method to use.
+0 for sum-product, 1 for min-sum.
+          Defaults to 0.
+Introduced in 0.4.0.
+        - `scale_factor` (float): The scale factor to use for min-sum.
+Defaults to 1.0.
+          When set to 0.0, the scale factor is dynamically computed based on the number of iterations.
+Introduced in 0.4.0.
+        - `opt_results` (heterogeneous_map): Optional results to return.
+This field can be left empty if no additional results are desired.
+Choices are:
+            - `bp_llr_history` (int): Return the last `bp_llr_history` iterations
+              of the BP LLR history.
+Minimum value is 0 and maximum value is max_iterations.
+The actual number of returned iterations might be fewer than `bp_llr_history` if BP converges before the requested number of iterations.
+Introduced in 0.4.0.